honestbleeps/Reddit-Enhancement-Suite/README.md

+EXISTING RES CONTRIBUTORS: Please read [this comment](https://github.com/honestbleeps/Reddit-Enhancement-Suite/pull/451#issuecomment-23672706) and perform the necessary steps to get your repo back to normal.

 For general documentation, see the RES Wiki (http://redditenhancementsuite.com:8080/wiki/), at least until the new documentation is finished.

 ### FIRST, a note ###